Regime transitions in stratified shear flows: the link between horizontal and inclined ducts: Analytical description of the HGV-A approximation

-The derivation of the analytical solution in the HALD approximation yielded that $K \cos\theta$ is a constant for a given value of $\Gamma^{-1}\tan\theta$ to solve \eqref{eq:detadx} while enforcing $\eta(\pm 1)=\mp 1$.
-For the upcoming discussion and an easier comparison with the work by \citet{Lefauve2019}, it is convenient to use the fact that, for a long duct with small tilt angle ($\theta,\Gamma\ll1$), $K \cos\theta\approx K$ and $\Gamma^{-1}\tan\theta\approx \theta/\alpha$.
-In such a case, the solution in the HALD approximation yields that $K = \Rey_g \Gamma/\Fr$ must be a constant for a given value of $\theta/\alpha$.
-Both $\Rey_g$ and $\Gamma$ are control parameters of the problem, while $\Fr$ is a response parameter equivalent to the non-dimensional volume flow rate.
-Hence, if the value of $\Rey_g \Gamma$ is increased while keeping $\theta/\alpha$ fixed, the value of $\Fr$ should also increase to keep the value of $K$ constant. \\ It is convenient to define the parameter
+The derivation of the analytical solution in the HGV-A approximation yielded that $K$ is a constant for a given value of $A\sin\theta$ by solving \eqref{eq:detadx} while enforcing $\eta(\pm 1)=\mp 1$.
+For the upcoming discussion and an easier comparison with the work by \citet{Lefauve2019}, it is convenient to use the fact that, for a long duct with small tilt angle ($\theta,A^{-1}\ll1$), and $A\sin \theta\approx \theta/\alpha$.
+In such a case, the solution in the HGV-A approximation yields that $K = \Rey_g/ (\Fr A)$ must be a constant for a given value of $\theta/\alpha$.
+Both $\Rey_g$ and $A$ are control parameters of the problem, while $\Fr$ is a response parameter equivalent to the non-dimensional volume flow rate.
+Hence, if the value of $\Rey_g A^{-1}$ is increased while keeping $\theta/\alpha$ fixed, the value of $\Fr$ should also increase keeping the value of $K$ constant. \\ \CB{It is, here, convenient to define the Froude number in the HGV-A approximation:

-Notice that $\Upsilon$ is a control parameter since $\Reg$ and $\Gamma$ are directly imposed for a given experiment, while $K$ can be interpreted as a geometrical parameter imposed indirectly through the choice of the value of $\theta/\alpha$.
-The limit in the validity of the HALD approximation, for a given value of $\theta/\alpha$, should then be given by a critical value $\Upsilon=\Upsilon_c$.
-Within the HALD approximation (i.e. for $\Upsilon\leq\Upsilon_c$), $\Upsilon = \Fr$, but outside the HALD approximation (i.e. for $\Upsilon > \Upsilon_c$ ), $\Upsilon>\Fr$.
-In this way, it is expected that a transition (a qualitative change in the flow) must occur when $\Upsilon=\Upsilon_c$.
-Moreover, we can use the fact that, in the HALD approximation, $\Fr=\Upsilon=\Reg \Gamma /K$ and the hydrostatic balance holds to show that \eqref{eq:ns2dx_nd} can be rewritten as

-with $z'$ a dummy variable.
-From this equation, it is clear that $\Upsilon^2$ determines the relative magnitude of the non-linear terms.

-To derive the leading balances defining the HALD approximation in Section~\ref{sec:scaling}, we used the severe condition that $\Rey=\Reg \Fr\ll \Gamma^{-1}$ (equivalent to $\Fr\Reg \Gamma \ll 1$) to neglect the non-linear terms in the horizontal momentum balance.
-However, $\Fr\Reg \Gamma \approx 0.6 $ for the simulation used by \cite{Kaptein2020} to illustrate the HALD regime and shown in figure \ref{fig:rho_sim}, and where no waves are observed.
-Hence, this simulation already suggests that the range of validity of the HALD approximation might extends beyond this strict condition.
-In the following sections, we study the range of validity of the HALD approximation and the consequence for regime transitions in four different experimental setups.\\